Cropping outperforms dropout as an augmentation strategy for self-supervised training of text embeddings: Self-supervised contrastive fine-tuning

 Beyond MTEB, we evaluated the models' ability to generate meaningful representations of a given dataset for data analysis and visualization.
 This application of text embeddings is essential for understanding the structure of a dataset and identifying outliers or potential data quality issues \citep{gonzalez2023landscape,nomic2023gpt4all}, yet standard benchmarks often overlook it.
 Given its practical importance, we included this evaluation to provide a more comprehensive assessment of sentence representation quality across tasks.

 We assessed the dataset representation quality through $k$-nearest-neighbor ($k$NN) classification accuracy in the high-dimensional ($d=768$) embedding space.
 This metric is computed by classifying each point according to the majority class among its $k$ nearest neighbors, and then comparing predicted class against the true class.
+We used $k=10$ with Euclidean distance and non-normalized embeddings, but we obtained similar results using cosine distance (which is equivalent to using normalized embeddings; Table~\ref{tab:euclidean_cosine}).
 It is a measure of local coherence: it is high if each point's nearest neighbors belong to the same class as the point itself.
 This metric is particularly relevant for data exploration applications, e.g. visualization or clustering, as many unsupervised learning algorithms for these tasks rely on the $k$NN graph of the data.
 While this metric depends on the quality of the $k$NN graph similarly to retrieval or reranking tasks from MTEB, it is simpler to evaluate as it requires only class labels rather than annotated samples or ranked neighbors.

 To evaluate the self-supervised fine-tuning strategy, we fine-tuned the same base model with the same augmentations and loss as in the previous section, but this time using as training data the \textit{same dataset} that is being represented.
 That means, for each dataset being evaluated, the base model was fine-tuned separately on that dataset for one single epoch.
 Note that we purposefully used the entire dataset first for self-supervised training and later for supervised evaluation.
 As the self-supervised training does not have access to class labels, this setting does not present overfitting issues.
 Also, the augmentations operate \textit{within} samples (e.g. two fragments of one sample text are encouraged to be similar), and not \textit{across} samples (i.e. two samples from the same class are not encouraged to be similar).
 We obtained similar results when conducting the same experiment with a train/test split for both self-supervised training and supervised evaluation (Supplementary Table~\ref{tab:mteb_datasets_test}).